Updated October 13, 2024

 Best TV service bundles: DIRECTV

 Note: The TV package has a 24-month contract, while the internet contract may be discontinued anytime.
 You would need to have both accounts active throughout the two years.
-The $119.99/mo is the intro price for the first year.
-In the 2nd year, the price goes to $162/mo.
-Price also reflects a $5/mo autopay discount.
+The $129.99/mo is the intro price for the first two years.
+Price excludes the Advanced Receiver Service fee of $15/mo, which is extra and applies to all packages.
+Price also reflects a $10/mo autopay and paperless bill discount.

 The "Entertainment" package features more than 165 channels, with big names such as Food Network, Disney, Discovery, AMC, and Comedy Central.